brand-it/openkick/README.md

 ## Multi-Tenancy

-Check out [this great post](https://www.tiagoamaro.com.br/2014/12/11/multi-tenancy-with-searchkick/) on the [Apartment](https://github.com/influitive/apartment) gem.
+Check out [this great post](https://www.tiagoamaro.com.br/2014/12/11/multi-tenancy-with-openkick/) on the [Apartment](https://github.com/influitive/apartment) gem.
 Follow a similar pattern if you use another gem.

 ## Scroll API

-Searchkick also supports the [scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html#scroll-search-results).
+Openkick also supports the [scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/paginate-search-results.html#scroll-search-results).
 Scrolling is not intended for real time user requests, but rather for processing large amounts of data.

 ```ruby
 Product.search("*", scroll: "1m").scroll do |batch|